Haseef-Ahamed/supply-chain-pipeline/README.md

 ---

-## License

-MIT License — see LICENSE file for details.

----

 *Built as a practical DevSecOps learning project.*
 *All tools used are free and open source.*
 *Fully local — no cloud services required for Kubernetes.*